Communism in Brazil: Modern day

 Communist parties such as the PCB and the PCdoB were part of Lula's coalition governments in 2002 and 2006.
 In 2006, Aldo Rebelo, a PCdoB member and President of the Chamber of Deputies, served briefly as acting President of Brazil when both the President and Vice President underwent medical procedures.
 During the 2006 elections, PCdoB secured its first executive office in a state capital by winning the mayoral race in Aracaju, the capital of Sergipe.
 Manuela d'Ávila, as a member of PCdoB, was the running mate for Fernando Haddad for the 2018 Brazilian general election against Jair Bolsonaro.

 Currently, PCdoB remains a member of Brazil of Hope, a coalition that includes Lula's party, the Worker's Party (PT).
-Additionally, it's the second-largest non-ruling communist party in the world.
+Additionally, it is the second-largest non-ruling communist party in the world.

 The PCB underwent a major crisis in 2023, after controversial expulsions of prominent party figures, and the opposition of its youth wing, the Union of Communist Youth (UJC).
 The party's leadership thus faced internal divisions and accusations of undemocratic practices.
 In July 2023, Ivan Pinheiro was one of those who were expelled from the PCB.
 He subsequently founded his own party, the Brazilian Communist Party – Revolutionary Reconstruction (PCB-RR).

 Communist political parties active in Brazil

-There are, currently, seven self-declared communist and left-wing socialist political parties in Brazil registered with the Superior Electoral Court (TSE), shown in the table below.
-These seven are the only ones who, in surveys in 2019 and 2024, declared themselves as "left-wing"; (Note: Both PCB and PCO did not respond to the 2024 survey.) other progressive-leaning parties only claimed being "center-left".
+There are currently seven self-declared communist and left-wing socialist political parties in Brazil registered with the Superior Electoral Court (TSE), shown in the table below.
+These seven are the only ones who, in surveys in 2019 and 2024, declared themselves as "left-wing"; (Note: Both PCB and PCO did not respond to the 2024 survey.) other progressive-leaning parties only claimed to be "center-left".
 Additionally, the Revolutionary Communist Party is not legally registered with the TSE.